Personal Injury Glossary with Definitions

 Damages

-Damages are a measure of a person’s loss.
-They are often further classified by insurance companies as bodily injury (injuries to your person), or property damage (damage to your car or other property).
+Damages are a dollar measure of a person’s loss.
+Insurance companies often further classify them as bodily injury (injuries to your person) or property damage (damage to your car or other property).

 Deductible

-The dollar amount which the policy holder must pay or absorb before their own insurance coverage will be effective.
+The policyholder must pay or absorb the dollar amount before their insurance coverage is effective.

 Defendant

-In the civil litigation process, the defendant is usually the bad actor who has caused an accident or injury and is being sued by the plaintiff.
-In the criminal justice system, the defendant is the bad actor who is accused of a crime.
+In the civil litigation process, the defendant is usually the bad actor who has caused an accident or injury and is sued by the plaintiff.
+In the criminal justice system, the defendant is the bad actor accused of a crime.

 Fault

 Fault is the responsibility for an accident.
-The at fault person is the one who is to blame and the one responsible to pay damages.
+The at-fault person is the one who is to blame and the one responsible for paying damages.
 Fault can be attributed to more than one person.
-In Washington State we have comparative fault.
-This allows for the use of a mathematical formula to determine who pays how much.
+In Washington State, we have comparative fault.
+This allows for using a mathematical formula to determine who pays how much.

 “x” would then owe “y” 70% of “y’s” proven damages.
 “Y “would owe “x” 30% of “x’s” proven damages.